 Gio’s education is varied.
 He started with engineering at the George Washington University in DC and moved to architecture with a degree from the Catholic University of America.
 After college he spent a year working on organic farms in Tuscany, where he harvested wine grapes, and planted an olive orchard.
 In the past ten years he has shared his honest adventures in the kitchen with many guests from all over the world; he has founded the “Puglia Chef Academy” and the “Olive Wood Cafe” in Ostuni as well as a restaurant within his family resort in Taranto (Mon Reve).

 When not working on cooking and eating food, he blows off steam (and calories) sailing off the coast of Puglia, where he lives.
-Gio is an avid supporter of the arts, incurable doodler, owner of too many cookbooks and classic cars and human to Bob The Dog, a bouncy jack russell who serves as the PCA Chief Executive Officer.
+Gio is an avid supporter of the arts, incurable doodler, owner of too many cookbooks and classic cars and human to Jack and Aaaron , his rescue dogs who serve as the PCA Chief Executive Officers.

 We have received a lot of help along the way.
-Many great chefs have worked on our ambitious projects, as well as our friends and collegues Dora, Mary, Gianfranco, Angela, Francesca and Maria.
+Many great chefs have worked on our ambitious projects, as well as our friends and colleagues Dora, Mary, Gianfranco, Angela, Francesca and Maria.